VISIT OUR NATION'S CAPITAL

 White House Tour

 Public tours of the White House are available by appointment Tuesday through Saturday from 7:30 a.m. to 12 noon.
-Tour requests may be submitted to my office up to three months in advance, and no later than 21 days before the requested tour date.
 Requests should be submitted as soon as possible, especially for dates during peak season such as March-July and December.
 Up to three tour dates can be requested.

 To request a White House Tour, please send an e-mail to Madison.Albrecht@mail.house.gov in my D.C. office and include the following information:

-Upon submission of your request, you will receive an email directly from the White House Visitors Office with a secure link to submit the remaining information required for the request.
-All tours are subject to approval by the White House and may be denied or canceled at any time due to special events.
-You can contact my Washington, D.C. office at (202) 225-7772 or email Jacquelyn.Anderson@mail.house.gov for more information.
+After submitting your request, you will receive an email directly from the White House Visitors Office with a secure link to submit the remaining information required for the request.
+This information must be submitted directly to the White House to complete your request.
+Please note: All tours are subject to approval by the White House and may be denied or canceled at any time due to special events.
+You can contact my Washington, D.C. office at (202) 225-7772 or email Madison.Albrecht@mail.house.gov for more information.

 If you are not able to secure a tour of the White House, there is the White House Visitors Center that is open from 7:30 a.m. until 4:30 p.m., 7 days a week.
 It is located at the intersection of 15th and E Streets NW.